adirastogi/kv-store/Readme.txt

 or
 $ ./Application ./testcases/update.conf

-How do I test if my code passes all the test cases ?
+To test all the test cases
 Run the grader.
 Check the run procedure in KVStoreGrader.sh